mjstraughan/CubingHistory/docs/BlindfoldSolving/Methods/BH.md

 ## BH Reveal

-In 2008, Beyer added lists of algorithms to his website for solving the corners and edges [^5] [^6].
-In March 2009, Hardwick posted a thread on SpeedSolving.com asking if there was interest in a complete website for the BH method [^7].
-Seeing the large amount of interest from the forum members, Hardwick and Beyer began development on the website [^8].
-A little over a month later, Hardwick posted the link to the page that covers the corner solving step of the method [^9].
-This was soon followed by the edge solving page [^10].
-Lucas Garron helped create links to applets for each case [^11].
+In 2008, Beyer added lists of algorithms to his website for solving the corners and edges [^beyer-nd-1] [^beyer-nd-2].
+In March 2009, Hardwick posted a thread on SpeedSolving.com asking if there was interest in a complete website for the BH method [^hardwick-2009-1].
+Seeing the large amount of interest from the forum members, Hardwick and Beyer began development on the website [^hardwick-nd].
+A little over a month later, Hardwick posted the link to the page that covers the corner solving step of the method [^hardwick-2009-2].
+This was soon followed by the edge solving page [^hardwick-2009-3].
+Lucas Garron helped create links to applets for each case [^hardwick-2009-4].

 <ImageCollage
 images={[